booi-dev/todo-redux-app/README.md

 An option to edit an existing task.
 X
 A local storage integration.
 X
 A filter to view only the completed tasks or active tasks.
-X
+X clear storage responsiveness

-additional
+ADDITIONAL(S)
 a search bar,
-a sorting option,

-clear storage
-dark mode/light mode color change responsiveness
+dark mode/light mode color change